open-feature/openfeature.dev/blog/2023-11-01-feature-flags-sdks-architectures.md

 ## OpenFeature and server-side SDKs

-* OpenFeature has the [specification](https://openfeature.dev/specification/glossary/#feature-flag-sdk) for SDKs for multiple programming languages for developing a unified API and SDK.
+* OpenFeature has a [specification](https://openfeature.dev/specification/glossary/#feature-flag-sdk) for how an SDK should behave across multiple programming languages.
 * The OpenFeature specification has methods like flags evaluation and initialization.
 * The OpenFeature specification treats events, which can go together with some scenarios like network errors.
-* As there are multiple SDK architecture approaches, architectures and fallback mechanisms are not always well-defined, and vendors can implement providers the way they choose.
+* As there are multiple SDK architectures, fallback mechanisms are not always well-defined, and vendors can implement providers the way they choose.